nxxm/get-started/README.md

 Welcome in the nxxm getting started project !

-Take a look at [.nxxm/deps](.nxxm/deps) to see how we added nlohmann::json and Boost headers distribution to the build :
+Take a look at [.nxxm/deps](.nxxm/deps) to see how we added js-bind and Boost headers distribution to the build :

 ```js
 {